s5uishida/rainy/README.md

   ```
   nodeIDs=2,Dynamic/RandomInt32,0 \
 	  2,Dynamic/RandomInt64,0 \
-	  2,Dynamic,-1
+	  2,Dynamic,-1 \
+	  0,2295,-1
   ```
-  In the above example, specify `2,Dynamic/RandomInt32` and `2,Dynamic/RandomInt64` uniquely, and search for the NodeID to be monitored from `2,Dynamic` at an infinite depth.
-In this case, only `2,Dynamic,-1` should be specified, but I wrote it for explanation of the format.
+  In the above example, specify `2,Dynamic/RandomInt32` and `2,Dynamic/RandomInt64` uniquely, and search for the NodeID to be monitored from `2,Dynamic` and `0,2295`(VendorServerInfo) at an infinite depth.
+In this case, only `2,Dynamic,-1` and `0,2295,-1` should be specified, but I wrote it for explanation of the format.

 For reference, there is [toem impulse (Eclipse pulug-in)](https://toem.de/index.php/projects/impulse) as a tool for easily checking the address space of OPC-UA server.